 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Camp Hill is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Camp Hill is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Camp Hill who work in sales jobs (11.90%), office and administrative support (11.52%), and management occupations (10.41%).

-Being a small town, Camp Hill does not have a public transit system used by locals to get to and from work.
+Camp Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Camp Hill, just 11.14% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.